jinmin88/WorldCamDocument/README.md

         GETTING_STUCK = 13,         //Getting stuck
         YOU_HAD_A_VISITOR = 14,     //You had a visitor
         WAY_TO_GET_MORE = 15,       //Way to get more
+        DOLLHOUSE_COMPLETE = 16,    //Dollhosue is complete
+        ORDER_IN_PROCESS = 17,      //Dolltask or imagetask start to process
+        PANORETOUCH_COMPLETE = 18,  //PanoRetouch order is complete
         TRIAL_21_CREATE_TOUR_IN_MINUTES = 21,
         TRIAL_22_3TIPS_TO_STANDOUT = 22,
         TRIAL_31_STANDOUT_WITH_VR = 23,